AhmedAbdElGawad209/Smart-safe-team-16-/README.md

 -  **keypad** which users use to insert their IDs.
 -  **LDR** sensor in the bottom of the safe to sens the motion of the safe.
 -  **LDR** sensor inside the safe facing the door to sens if the door is closed or open.
+-  **LEDs&Buzzer** to get palpable response of the safe different modes.

  ## Safe response to different modes :
  ### Connetion-less mode :